-In November 2014, Raif Badawi was sentenced to 10 years in prison and 1,000 lashes for “insulting Islam” and “founding a liberal website.”
-Badawi will receive 50 lashes each Friday outside al-Jafali mosque in Jeddah following morning prayers for 20 weeks.
-The first flogging was delivered on January 9, 2015, and this punishment continues despite the fact that the governments of the USA, Canada, Germany, and Norway, among others, have issued condemnations.
-The extended punishment is likely to push Badawi’s body to its outermost limits, causing severe long-term damage and possibly death.
+In May 2014, Raif Badawi was sentenced to 10 years in prison and 1,000 lashes for “insulting Islam” and “founding a liberal website.”
+The lashes were to be administered 50 at a time, and the first flogging was delivered as scheduled on January 9, 2015.
+The governments of the USA, Canada, Germany, and Norway, among others, issued condemnations.
+Subsequent sessions scheduled to take place weekly were postponed indefinitely out of fears for Badawi’s health.

-According to reports, the appeal, submitted by Badawi’s lawyer, Waleed Abu al-Khair, cited procedural and evidential reasons why the conviction should be overturned and Badawi should be freed.
-In December 2013, it was reported that the Court of Appeals had reversed the ruling of the District Court in Jeddah, ordering that Badawi’s case be sent for review by another court.
+Badawi’s lawyer, Waleed Abu al-Khair, submitted an appeal citing procedural and evidence-based reasons why the conviction should be overturned and Badawi should be freed.
+In December 2013, the Court of Appeals reversed the ruling of the District Court in Jeddah, ordering that Badawi’s case be sent for review by another court.
 On May 7, 2014, Jeddah’s Criminal Court sentenced Badawi to 10 years in prison, 1,000 lashes, and a fine of 1 million Saudi riyals (approx. US$266,631) on charges of “insulting Islam” and “founding a liberal website.”
-According to PEN’s information, when Badawi appeared in court to collect a written account of the verdict, on May 28, 2014, he discovered the judicial addition of two further penalties: a 10-year travel ban and a 10-year ban from participating in visual, electronic, and written media, both to be applied following his release.
+Additionally, following his release, Badawi will be subject to a 10-year travel ban and a 10-year ban from participating in visual, electronic, and written media.